- Find a Trail

-The northern trailhead is across from the Back Bay T-station on Dartmouth Street, only blocks from Copley Square, the Boston Public Library and commercial Newbury Street.
-Beginning between Neiman Marcus and Firefly Bistro, the trail winds its way between small residential South End side streets lined with old brownstones.
-This skillfully designed section includes dog parks, playgrounds, neighborhood vegetable gardens and basketball and tennis courts.
+The northern trailhead begins across from the south entrance of the Back Bay T station on Dartmouth Street, only blocks from Copley Square, the Bos-ton Public Library, and commercial Newbury Street.
+The trail winds its way between small residential South End side streets lined with historical brown-stones.
+This skillfully designed section includes dog parks, playgrounds, neighborhood vegetable gardens, and basketball and tennis courts.

-If you're hungry, consider stopping in Jamaica Plain at City Feed & Supply, an excellent grocery and sandwich shop less than a block up Boylston Street from Stony Brook Station.
-The trail ends just across Washington Street from Forest Hills Station, though you can extend your journey into Arnold Arboretum, across South Street to the right of the station.
-The arboretum is part of landscape architect Frederick Law Olmstead's famous Emerald Necklace, a 1,100-acre chain of parks that offers an alternate walking or bike route back downtown.
+The trail ends just across Washington Street from Forest Hills Station, though you can extend your walk or ride into Arnold Arboretum, across South Street to the north of the station.
+The arboretum is part of landscape architect Frederick Law Olmsted’s Emerald Necklace, a 1,100-acre chain of parks conceived in the 1870s for Boston and Brookline.
+It offers an alternate walking or bike route back downtown.